-It encouraged customers to join them (by buying Apple) to overcome the monster (Microsoft) that dominated the computer category.
+It encouraged customers to join them (by buying Apple) to overcome the monster (Microsoft) which dominated the computer category.

 The monster can be a category truth

-The “monster” can be anything that’s relevant.
-It could be a generic category truth the challenger brand wants to change.
+The “monster” can be anything relevant.
+For example, a generic category truth the challenger brand wants to change.